jackscott/dot-emacs/README.md

 Installation
 --------------
-You should only have to add a `load` command into your ~/.emacs file
+You should only have to add this to your ~/.emacs file

   $ echo '(load "~/path/to/dot-emacs/init.el")' >> ~/.emacs